ruslashev/elfcat/readme.md

 6. Upcoming features?

+   * Fix slow initial page load and janky layout on Chrome

    * Ability to tune the width instead of hardcoded 16 bytes

    * Visualization of virtual memory mappings